marcusoftnet/marcusoftnet.github.io/_posts/2018-01-31-query-in-google-sheet-for-fun-and-profit.md

 Fine - now we have the unique values listed in Column A of the [Summary-sheet](https://docs.google.com/spreadsheets/d/1h3_WRE2cgLy-8X4gm_DGE6NvYLfl7fbaip_SGVFMv3k/edit#gid=1544983361).
 Now it's easy to set up a drop-down list.
 Let's do that again:

-- Click the cell where the drop-down box should be displayed.
+* Click the cell where the drop-down box should be displayed.
 I have it in `C2`

-- Go Data => Data validation … to open the dialog box to create the data validation
+* Go Data => Data validation … to open the dialog box to create the data validation

-- Select the range (`A2:A`) where the data for the drop-down box is located and enter it in Criteria
+* Select the range (`A2:A`) where the data for the drop-down box is located and enter it in Criteria

-- Click Save
+* Click Save

 We now have a drop-down list with the unique categories, based on the data the users entered.
 Next!

-## Summarise the data based on the selection in the category drop-down
+## Summarize the data based on the selection in the category drop-down

 In order to get this to work, we are going to use the [`QUERY`-formula](https://support.google.com/docs/answer/3093343?hl=en).
 This is a super powerful formula that allows us to pose complex queries over ranges.
 It can be quite daunting but don't worry, I'll be here to hold your hand.
 We'll make it together!